 This Instant Pot Butternut Squash Soup is creamy and flavorful.
 Loaded with fall flavors and ready in under 30 minutes.
 Naturally gluten-free and vegan, it is perfect bowl of comfort for cooler days!

 Another favorite velvety soup to stay warm and cozy during sweater weather is Thai chicken soup with butternut squash.

 Table of contents

 This Instant Pot butternut squash soup is the pressure cooker version of my stovetop healthy butternut squash soup.
-It is creamy from coconut milk (no heavy cream in sight!), velvety smooth, and loaded with fall flavor to keep you warm and grounded on a cold busy day.
+It is creamy from coconut milk, velvety smooth, and loaded with fall flavors.

-- A one-pot soup: Ready to slurp in under 30 minutes with only 10 minutes of prep time!
+- One pot: Ready to slurp in under 30 minutes with only 10 minutes of prep time.